Adonat74/nation_sound_app/README.md

 ## Contributing

-Contributions to the Music Festival Website are welcome!
+Contributions to the Nation-Sound Website are welcome!
 If you have any ideas for new features, bug fixes, or improvements, please open an issue or submit a pull request.